rolemadelen/minimalist-blog/src/leetcode/21-merge-two-sorted-lists.md

 ### Solution

-Compare two nodes' values and append a smaller one to a temporary head.
-Repeat this process until there's no more nodes to compare with.
+Compare the values of two nodes and append the smaller one to a temporary head.
+Repeat this process until there are no more nodes left to compare.

-After the iteration, one of the list may have some nodes left in the list.
-We can simply append all of those nodes to our temporary list.
+After the iteration, one of the lists may still contain some nodes.
+We can straightforwardly append all of these remaining nodes to our temporary list.

 The time complexity of this solution is `O(max(M, N)), M = length of list 1 and N = length of list 2`.